 Effective partnerships have shifted from isolated acts to consistent, ongoing practices and policies.
-Families and school staff share power to ensure goals and strategies reflect community values.
-School leadership is supportive and engaged, and they communicate to all staff that families are valued and partnership is a priority.
+Families and school staff share power to ensure goals and

 2. Relationships: Build connections with students and families

 Authentic relationships built on trust, shared power, and two-way communication are the foundation for family partnership and community engagement.
 These connections with families engender a more holistic view of student growth.